 Transjugular intrahepatic portosystemic...

 Transjugular intrahepatic portosystemic shunt (TIPS) is a procedure to create new connections between two blood vessels in your liver.
 You may need ...

 Risks for anesthesia and surgery in general are:

 - Liver failure

 - Worsening of hepatic encephalopathy (a disorder that affects concentration, mental status, and memory; may lead to coma)

 People with liver disease are at a much higher risk for complications after surgery.

-Patients with severe liver disease that is getting worse should be evaluated for liver transplant.
+People with severe liver disease that is getting worse may need to be considered for liver transplant.

 Roddenbery SA, Rosemurgy AS.
 Technique of portocaval shunting.
 In: Jarnagin WR, Blumgart LH, eds.
 Blumgart's Surgery of the Liver, Biliary Tract and Pancreas.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 76B.

 Review Date: 2/11/2015